PetyaKatsarova/cub3d/cub_unstoppable/lib/MLX42/docs/index.md

 ## Initialization

-The very first step for initialization is to execute the mlx_init function.
+The very first STEP_SIZE for initialization is to execute the mlx_init function.
 It is responsible for setting up the GLFW windowing library which creates a connection between your software and the display.
 It also loads the OpenGL function pointers, compiling the shaders and more.